It’s all over.

 The price is the very name of Jesus.

-A steady exodus from the American Church has been going on for the past few decades, but this election season has blown open gaping holes in its once impenetrable walls, and intelligent, decent, faithful people are streaming out in droves—and I don’t blame them one bit.
+A steady exodus from the American Church has been going on for the past few decades, but last year’s campaign and the election has blown open gaping holes in its once impenetrable walls, and intelligent, decent, faithful people are streaming out in droves—and I don’t blame them one bit.
 They’re right to run from this thing.
 It’s polluted beyond saving.
 It is irreparably tainted by its very caretakers.
 It is a dead body dressed up to look alive for an hour on Sunday.

 God has left the building and good people are following quickly behind.